How do I get on your waiting list?

 Can I come visit the kittens?

 When you ask to visit our "cattery" you're asking to visit our home, keeping this in mind, inviting people into your home can be quite dangerous.
 Not knowing a strangers intentions is one of several reasons we limit visits as much as possible.
-Before kittens have had their first vaccines at 9 weeks old, their immune systems are more susceptible to illness.
+Before kittens have had their first vaccines, their immune systems are more susceptible to illness.
 Viruses/parasites can be brought in on shoes, clothing, hands etc. by any of us, so we try to minimize the risk to our kittens for their safety.
 Their Health is our top priority, their may also be unvaccinated kittens in our home who have not yet reached the age for their first vaccine.
-Therefore we limit visits scheduled strictly for customers who have filled out and signed our contract and placed a deposit!
+Therefore we limit visits scheduled strictly for customers who have filled out our kitten interest form, signed our contract and placed a deposit!
 Visits will be limited to customers who are coming to pick up their kitten.
 This means kitten will be 12 weeks or older!
 Yes, we run a strict cattery!
 It does not mean we have anything to hide, it means we take the utmost precautions for our own safety of our home and the health and safety of our cats and kittens which is our #1 priority!

 You will be sent updates and pictures on your kitten weekly or bi-weekly!